phd-work-22/Exploring-turnover-retention-and-growth-in-an-OSS-ecosystem/README.md

 **Calculating workforce dynamics**
 We analyzed three key workforce dynamics—retention, turnover and growth rates—within the sampled categories.
 Please see our paper for more details of the workforce dynamics.

+**All the supplementary files are provided under the supplementary files branch**